gmac/schema-stitching-handbook/05-mutations-and-subscriptions/README.md

 - _Posts subservice_: http://localhost:4001/graphql
 - _Users subservice_: http://localhost:4002/graphql

 This example uses [Apollo Server](https://github.com/apollographql/apollo-server) to serve the stitched gateway due to its built-in GraphQL subscriptions client.
-You could also serve your stitched gateway from a simpler server such as the Posts service in this example.
+You're welcome to serve your combined gateway schema from a simpler server such as the Posts service in this example.

 ## Summary